-These environmental and social characteristics are incorporated through the selection of constituents in the Fund's Benchmark Index at each index rebalance (as described below).
-The Benchmark Index excludes issuers based on their involvement in certain activities deemed to have negative environmental or social outcomes.
+These environmental and social characteristics are incorporated through the selection and weighting of constituents in the Fund's Benchmark Index at each index rebalancing (as described below).
+The Benchmark Index excludes issuers from the MSCI EM Index (the "Parent Index") based on their involvement in certain activities deemed to have negative environmental or social outcomes.
 Issuers are excluded from the Benchmark Index based on their involvement in the following business lines/activities (or related activities):

-- controversial weapons •
+- nuclear weapons

+- civilian firearms

-- small arms
+- tobacco

 - thermal coal

 - oil sands

-- tobacco